Bernard of Clairvaux

 - What is Bernard of Clairvaux most known for in Christian history?

-- Bernard of Clairvaux is most known for his role in reforming monasticism and his influence on the Cistercian Order.
-He was a key figure in the Second Crusade and a major proponent of Marian devotion, emphasizing the importance of the Virgin Mary in Christian spirituality.
+- Bernard of Clairvaux is most known for his role in reforming monasticism and his influence as a spiritual leader in 12th-century Europe.
+He was a key figure in the Cistercian Order and played a significant role in the Second Crusade.
+His writings on mysticism and devotion, particularly his sermons on the Song of Songs, have had a lasting impact on Christian spirituality.

 - What were Bernard of Clairvaux's most important works?

-- Bernard's most important works include 'On Loving God,' which explores the nature of divine love, and 'Sermons on the Song of Songs,' a series of 86 sermons that delve into mystical theology.
-He also wrote 'On the Steps of Humility and Pride' and 'On Consideration,' the latter addressed to Pope Eugenius III, discussing the responsibilities of papal authority.
+- Bernard's most important works include 'On Loving God,' 'On the Steps of Humility and Pride,' and 'Sermons on the Song of Songs,' which consists of 86 sermons.
+He also wrote 'On Consideration,' addressed to Pope Eugenius III, which discusses the responsibilities and spiritual duties of the papacy.

 - What were Bernard of Clairvaux's most influential theological ideas?

 - Bernard's influential theological ideas include affective mysticism, which emphasizes union with God through love rather than intellect.
-He advocated for the reform of monastic life and the proper use of ecclesiastical authority, and he was a strong proponent of Marian devotion, highlighting the Virgin Mary's role in the soul's ascent to God.
+He advocated for the reform of monastic life and the proper use of ecclesiastical authority.
+Bernard also promoted Marian devotion and the soul's ascent to God through stages of spiritual growth.

 - What controversies did Bernard of Clairvaux engage in — and what was at stake?